-- Listen carefully and stay calm - Do not interview the student, but question normally and without pressure, in order to be sure that you understand what the student is telling you - Do not put words into the student's mouth - Reassure the student that by telling you, they have done the right thing - Inform the student that you must pass the information on, but that only those that need to know about it will be told.
-Inform them of whom you will report the matter to - Note the main points carefully - Make a detailed note of the date, time, place, what the student said, did and your questions etc. - Do not investigate concerns or allegations yourself, but report them immediately to the Safeguarding Officer
+- Listen carefully and stay calm - Do not interview the student, but question normally and without pressure, in order to be sure that you understand what the student is telling you - · Do not put words into the student's mouth - Reassure the student that by telling you, they have done the right thing - Inform the student that you must pass the information on, but that only those that need to know about it will be told.
+Inform them of whom you will report the matter to - Note the main points carefully - Make a detailed note of the date, time, place, what the student said, did and your questions etc. - Do not investigate concerns or allegations yourself, but report them immediately to the Safeguarding Officer - All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may

-Staff at the College will report any safeguarding concerns they may have about a student to the Safeguarding Officer for advice and guidance.
+Staff at the College will report any safeguarding concerns they may have about a student to the Safeguarding Officer for advice and guidance using the colleges Safeguarding reporting procedure.

 Where a member of staff is reporting a concern or disclosure about FGM (female genital mutilation) of a young person under the age 18, the member of staff must personally report to the police, and our safeguarding team will support that member of staff to make the report.
-This is in line with new guidance on mandatory reporting outlined in Keeping Children Safe in Education 2021
+This is in line with new guidance on mandatory reporting outlined in Keeping Children Safe in Education 2022.

-For all referrals to safeguarding, staff will need to complete the Staff Incident Report

-Form by clicking on the red Report Safeguarding button on the main page of Blackboard.
+For all referrals to safeguarding, staff will need to complete the Staff Incident Report Form by clicking on the red Report Safeguarding button on the main page of Blackboard.
 This online form will go directly to the on-duty Safeguarding Officer who will respond as soon as possible.